Natural Stone Flooring

 A. This is commonly referred to as etching.
 Etching eats away at a polished surface and produces those rough dull marks that you see on

-Mild etching still feels smooth and can be removed with a polishing powder like MB-11 Marble Polishing Powder.
+Mild etching still feels smooth and can be removed with a polishing powder such as this polishing Powder.
 If the etching is more serious,

 you will need to contact a natural stone restoration professional.